Time Fairness in Online Knapsack Problems: Online Fair Algorithms

 \section{Online Fair Algorithms}

 \begin{toappendix} \end{toappendix}

 In this section, we start with some simple fairness-competitiveness trade-offs.
-In \S\ref{sec:deter}, we develop algorithms that satisfy CTIF constraints while remaining competitive.
-Finally, we explore the power of randomization in \S\ref{sec:rand} and predictions in \S\ref{sec:preds} for further performance improvement.
-For the sake of brevity, we relegate most of the proofs to Appendix \ref{apx:results}, but provide proof sketches in a few places.
-We start with a warm-up result capturing the essence of the inherent trade-offs through an examination of constant threshold-based algorithms for $\OKP$.
+In \S\ref{sec:deter}, we develop competitive algorithms which satisfy CTIF constraints.
+Finally, we explore the power of randomization in \S\ref{sec:rand} and predictions in \S\ref{sec:preds}.
+For the sake of brevity, we relegate most proofs to Appendix \ref{apx:results}, but provide proof sketches in a few places.
+We start with a warm-up result capturing inherent trade-offs through an examination of constant threshold-based algorithms for $\OKP$.
 Such an algorithm sets a single threshold $\phi$ and greedily accepts any items with value density $\geq \phi$.

 \begin{prorep} Any constant threshold-based algorithm for $\OKP$ is \emph{$1$-CTIF}.
 Furthermore, any constant threshold-based \emph{deterministic} algorithm for $\OKP$ cannot be better than $(\nicefrac{U}{L})$-competitive. \end{prorep} \begin{proof} Consider an arbitrary threshold-based algorithm $\ALG$ with constant threshold value $\phi$.
 For any instance $\mathcal{I}$, and any item, say the $j$th one, in this instance, note that the probability of admitting the item depends entirely on the threshold $\phi$, and nothing else, as long there is enough space in the knapsack to admit it.
 So for any value density $x \in [L,U]$, the admission probability $p(x)$ is just the indicator variable capturing whether there is space for the item or not.